STURGIS FELLOWSHIPS

 Qualifications

-Applicants must be incoming first-year students seeking a major in the Fulbright College of Arts and Sciences.
+Applicants must be incoming first-year honors students seeking a major in Fulbright College of Arts and Sciences.
 The Sturgis Fellowship is awarded based on a holistic review of written fellowship application materials, which include an essay, an analysis of three works, a list of activities and awards, and two academic references.
 Applicants who are considered for a Sturgis Fellowship demonstrate:

 Applying